Circular-Construction-Lab/RhinoCircular-Documentation/_posts/2021-06-20-setup-rhinocircular.md

 A folder most likely located in **C:\Users\YOUR_USER_NAME\AppData\Roaming\Grasshopper\Libraries** will open.
 This is the place where Grasshopper loads all its plug-ins.

-With a peace of mind that your copy of RHinoCircular is original, we can proceed to install.
+With a peace of mind that your copy of RhinoCircular is original, we can proceed to install.
 Drag the **CircularConstruction.gha** into this directory and restart Rhino.
 Re-open Grasshopper, and you should be all set.